 - Any other relevant factors deemed applicable to the case

-Whether you are a custodial or noncustodial parent, it is important to work with a knowledgeable family law attorney in New Jersey child relocation proceedings.
+Whether you are a custodial or noncustodial parent, it is important to work with a knowledgeable family law attorney, like Sarina Gianna, in New Jersey child relocation proceedings.
 Our firm has the experience and dedication to pursue an outcome that protects the best interests of both you and your child.

 Unlawful removal of a child from the United States